Intermodalics/pickit-docs/docs/examples/build-a-showcase-demo-with-teach.rst

 -  **Detection speed:** Normal
 -  **Detection precision:** More precise

-Note the orientation of the **pick frames** for both models, one is rotated 90° towards the other.
+Note the orientation of the **pick points** for both models, one is rotated 90° towards the other.
 The reason for this is that the gripper is going to approach the bottom and top under a different orientation.